Korean People's Army: Conscription and terms of service

 KPA soldiers serve three years of military service in the KPA, which also runs its own factories, farms and trading arms.

 Paramilitary organisations

 The Red Youth Guards are the youth cadet corps of the KPA for secondary level and university level students.
 Every Saturday, they hold mandatory 4-hour military training drills, and have training activities on and off campus to prepare them for military service when they turn 18 or after graduation, as well as for contingency measures in peacetime.

 Under the Ministry of Social Security and the wartime control of the Ministry of Defence, and formerly the Korean People's Security Forces, the Korean People's Social Security Forces (KPSSF) forms the national gendarmerie and civil defence force of the KPA.
 The KPSSF has its units in various fields like civil defence, traffic management, civil disturbance control, and local security.
 It has its own special forces units.
 The service shares the ranks of the KPA (with the exception of Marshals) but wears different uniforms.

+The Reserve Military Training Units or RMTUs constitute the primary reserve force component of the KPA.

+The Worker-Peasant Red Guards (WPRG; 로농적위군), also translated as Workers and Peasants' Red Militia (WPRM), is a paramilitary force in North Korea.
+It is the largest civil defense force in North Korea.
+It is not only under State Affairs Commission (until 2016 National Defence Commission) and Ministry of Defence control, but is also attached to the Workers' Party of Korea under its Military Leadership Department.
+It is thus responsible to the Supreme Leader in his capacity as Supreme Commander of the Armed Forces.
+The militia is organized on a provincial/city/town/village level, and structured on a brigade, battalion, company, and platoon basis.
+The militia maintains infantry small arms, with some mortars, field guns and anti-aircraft guns and even modernized older equipment such as multiple rocket launchers like the BM-13 and older Ural D-62 motorcycles, although some units are unarmed indicating status as logistics and medical units.
+Its strength is estimated at 5 million personnel.